samsonlarsson/pair-programming/README.md

 5. Run a development server.

     `$ python manage.py runserver`

-6. In the spirit of obeying the testing goat, run the tests.

-      `$ python manage.py test`

 ## Issues
 * When you send an invite, the current user has to copy and paste the link